About the Site

 - Everyone at The Trek BBS, the Subspace Comms Network, and the Flare Sci-Fi Forums for many useful suggestions, opinions, and discussions.

-- Richard Hanley, Professor of Philosophy at the University of Delaware — for giving me lots of ideas to think about and offering an awesome course on Time Travel which I took in Winter 2004.
+- Richard Hanley, Professor of Philosophy at the University of Delaware and author of The Philosophy of Star Trek — for giving me lots of ideas to think about and offering an awesome course on Time Travel which I took in Winter 2004.

-- Jeffrey James, my freshman year dorm counselor and a fellow Trekker, for beta-testing my database and website.
+- Jeffrey, my freshman year dorm counselor and a fellow Trekker, for beta-testing my database and website.

-- Matt, Camo, Ben, Fred, Clarence, Harry, John Paul, Troy, and all the other guys at Team C., for helping me learn all sorts of cool stuff (like how to make Dashboard widgets) and sharing many, many geeky discussions on sci-fi, television, computers, and all sorts of other excellent subjects.
+- Matt, Camo, Ben, Fred, Clarence, Harry, John Paul, Troy, Becca, MJ, Mary, Ashley, and everyone else at Team C., for helping me learn all sorts of cool stuff (like how to make Dashboard widgets) and sharing many, many geeky discussions on sci-fi, television, computers, and all sorts of other excellent subjects.

 - And finally, my parents, who, sometime back in 1993, made me to sit down and watch some dumb show called Star Trek.